Bensonate98/telex-birthday-reminder/README.md

 7. Please make sure you don't skip step 6 above.
 I advice you do that before any other thing.
 Telex needs those details to iterate and know when there's a birthday match
 8. If all the above is properly done.
 Telex will check the database to see if there are any birthday match.
 If there are, Telex will send a message to the channel.
 Screenshots of telex-birthday reminder working are shown below:

+### 8️⃣ How to use Telex Birthday Reminder

+Lolz..
+I know I've told you before but I want it to stick😊
+1. Ensure your team members fill in their names and birthdays using this link: `https://birthday-saver.vercel.app/`.
+Note: the birthdate must be in the format "YYY-MM-DD".
+2. Activate Birthday Reminder on your channel and configure the set interval you prefer.
+Default is 6am" you can set it to every 5minutes to see its effect fast enough.
+Note the set interval must be set using cron-tab format.

 ## 📸 Screenshots

 ### 🎉 Birthday Reminder in Action